jorgechvz/stitchtly-barscanner/README.md

 ## Features

-- **Effortless Bluetooth Connection**: Connect to your ESP32 devices with ease and maintain a persistent connection across app sessions.
+- **Effortless BLE Connection**: Connect to your ESP32 devices with ease and maintain a persistent connection across app sessions.
 - **Smart Bar Code Scanning**: Quickly and efficiently scan Bar codes to send data to your connected devices.
 - **Persistent Authentication**: Users stay logged in and connected, even after exiting the app, ensuring a streamlined experience.